Privacy policy: Online privacy certification programs

 Online certification or "seal" programs are an example of industry self-regulation of privacy policies.
 Seal programs usually require implementation of fair information practices as determined by the certification program and may require continued compliance monitoring.
 TRUSTArc (formerly TRUSTe), the first online privacy seal program, included more than 1,800 members by 2007.
 Other online seal programs include the Trust Guard Privacy Verified program, eTrust, and Webtrust.

 Technical implementation

 Some websites also define their privacy policies using P3P or Internet Content Rating Association (ICRA), allowing browsers to automatically assess the level of privacy offered by the site, and allowing access only when the site's privacy practices are in line with the user's privacy settings.
 However, these technical solutions do not guarantee websites actually follows the claimed privacy policies.
-These implementations also require users to have a minimum level of technical knowledge to configure their own browser privacy settings.
+These implementations also require users to configure their own browser privacy settings or accept a recommended set of settings.
 These automated privacy policies have not been popular either with websites or their users.
 To reduce the burden of interpreting individual privacy policies, re-usable, certified policies available from a policy server have been proposed by Jøsang, Fritsch and Mahler.

+Other efforts at technical approaches have included XACML (Extensible Access Control Markup Language) and Enterprise Privacy Authorization Language, which are frameworks for expressing privacy policies in machine-readable language that a software system can use to enforce policies in enterprise IT systems.